openhab/openhab-docs/_addons_bindings/zwave/doc/shenzhen/naspd07z_0_0.md

 ### Parameter 11: Basic Set Level

 This parameter is configured the value that BASIC\_SET for nodes that associated in Group 2.
 '100' - BASIC\_SET = 0xFF (ON).
 '0' - BASIC_SET = 0x00 (OFF).
 Available settings: 0 ...
-100
+100. Default: 100
 Values in the range 0 to 100 may be set.

 The manufacturer defined default value is ```100```.